NguyenAnhDuc-2k9/Novapad/README.md

   Designed to work correctly with screen readers such as NVDA and JAWS.
 - **Readable UI Options**
   - Text color and text size controls for better readability, including light/dark colors and larger sizes
+- **Voice Tuning Options**
+  - Set pitch, speed, and volume for voices (Microsoft and SAPI5), applied to reading and audiobook creation
 - **Modern Tech Stack**
   Written in Rust for safety, performance, and reliability.